Hakone Fall Foliage – 17 Stunning Spots And Area Guide

 Okada Museum of Art, Kowakudani

 Best Season: From early to mid-November “Channelling the vitality of springs and trees, this garden space is brimming with the blessings of nature.”
 This is the design concept of the garden of the Okada Museum of Art, which changes to picturesque autumn colors.
-There is also a trekking course along a mountain stream where visitors can enjoy a short stroll.
+The Okada Museum of Art displays approximately 450 artworks.

 【Okada Museum of Art】